Gmugra/net.cactusthorn.config/README.md

 FYI:
 -   Global-prefix is added before the prefix from the `@Prefix` annotation.
 They can be used together.
 -   Global-prefix also support system properties and/or environment variables (like `@Prefix` and `@Key`)
+-   Global-prefix can be switched off for the method or "config"-interface using `@Disable(Disable.Feature.GLOBAL_PREFIX)`

 ## Type conversion